JaeS-Lee/Toxicology-data-analysis-using-Python-Chemical-structure-visualization-/README.md

 [RDKit (ENG)](https://www.rdkit.org/docs/GettingStartedInPython.html)

-You can check SMILES of chemicals in [PubChem](https://pubchem.ncbi.nlm.nih.gov/).
+You can check SMILES of chemicals in [PubChem](https://pubchem.ncbi.nlm.nih.gov/) for this visualization process.